dbelokon/glazed-donut/README.md

 * Can convert multiple text files into HTML files at once if you provide a path to a folder with text files that you want to use.
 * You can check program's version by typing -v or --version in the terminal.
 * Displays a help message with the command usage instructions if you type -h or --help.
+* Accepts a markdown file and convert the '#' heading to <h1> tag in HTML page.

 ## Installation